muneer78/muneer78.github.io/_posts/2021-07-14-great-lines-the-rented-family-edition.md

 [Second](https://www.newyorker.com/magazine/2018/04/30/japans-rent-a-family-industry), you can apparently rent families in Japan to help avoid socially awkward situations:

->Terai searched YouTube for tear-inducing videos, and found a Thai life-insurance commercial about a girl who didn’t appreciate the love of her deaf-mute father.
+> Terai searched YouTube for tear-inducing videos, and found a Thai life-insurance commercial about a girl who didn’t appreciate the love of her deaf-mute father.
 Terai cried, and felt that a burden had been lifted.

+---

-https://medium.com/aeon-magazine/escape-the-echo-chamber-7ce91164421c), it's very easy to fall prey to conspiracy theories and faulty thinking:
+[Third](https://medium.com/aeon-magazine/escape-the-echo-chamber-7ce91164421c), it's very easy to fall prey to conspiracy theories and faulty thinking:

->all it takes to enter an echo chamber is a momentary lapse of intellectual vigilance.
+> all it takes to enter an echo chamber is a momentary lapse of intellectual vigilance.
 Once you’re in, the echo chamber’s belief systems function as a trap, making future acts of intellectual vigilance only reinforce the echo chamber’s worldview.